ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## EDHOC_Information # {#edhoc-parameters-object}

-EDHOC\_Information is an object which includes information that guides two peers towards executing the EDHOC protocol.
+EDHOC\_Information is an object including information that guides two peers towards executing the EDHOC protocol.
 In particular, the EDHOC\_Information is defined to be serialized and transported between nodes, as specified by this document, but it can also be used by other specifications.

 In the "coap_edhoc_oscore" profile of the ACE-OAuth framework, which is specified in this document, the EDHOC\_Information object MUST be encoded as CBOR.
-However, for easy applicability to other contexts we define also the JSON encoding.
+However, for easy applicability to other contexts, we define also the JSON encoding.

 The EDHOC\_Information can be encoded either as a JSON object or as a CBOR map.
 The set of common fields that can appear in an EDHOC\_Information can be found in the IANA "EDHOC Information" registry (see {{iana-edhoc-parameters}}), defined for extensibility, and the initial set of parameters defined in this document is specified below.
 All parameters are optional.